 Exactly how much money that is isn’t clear.
 Reality producer Terence Michael has estimated that reality families earn about 10 percent of a show’s per-episode budget.
 TLC is said to spend anywhere between $250,000 and $400,000 per episode on its shows, which means the Browns take in $25,000 to $40,000.
 The show has run 152 episodes over its 14 seasons, which would’ve made them, at minimum, just under $4 million.
 That’s not even factoring in earnings from side projects, like the wives’ online jewelry and clothing boutique, My Sister Wife’s Closet.

 That said, with 23 total mouths to feed, that money doesn’t go a long way.
 In fact, Celebrity Net Worth reports Kody’s worth to be $800,000.
 It’s nothing to scoff at for the normal person, but given what they should’ve made through the years, it’s a surprisingly low number.

 Part of that likely has to do with the financial issues the family has faced since before the show, including Kody and Meri’s bankruptcy filing in 2005, and Christine’s in 2010.

 Things only got worse in 2014, when Robyn’s son Dayton got in a serious ATV accident that resulted in a major medical bill.
 Because of Kody’s reported six-figure debt, they were unable to pay the hospital, and a lien was put on their home until the debt was settled a year later.
-By 2015, it seemed like their finances were under control, but there's only been one season since.
-And with no plans for a new season in sight, Kody and his wives might have to find other work soon — if they haven’t already.
+By 2015, it seemed like their finances were under control.
+But now, with the family renting four separate homes in Flagstaff, Arizona while they waited for their four Las Vegas homes to sell, it looks like their finances may be put under strain again.